• Puntos de partida (10th edition)

 On some in-class activities and homework assignments, you may be asked to express personal information, such as what your address is, what your parents are like, what time you get up every day, etc. The point of these exercises is to practice the linguistic skills required to express such information; it’s really none of my business where you live or what time you wake up.
 If you feel uncomfortable giving this information, you should feel free to substitute any plausible answer.
 But remember that your answer, if not truthful, still needs to be plausible and consistent.
 For example, if I ask you to say your phone number in Spanish, and you give a number of only 3 digits, your answer will be regarded as incorrect.
 If one day you tell me your mother is a lawyer and the next day you say she is a doctor, I may think that you don't understand the question.

 You should work on the workbook at your own pace while we’re studying each chapter and check your answers in the back of the workbook.
 In general, all the exercises from each workbook chapter are assigned and should be completed.
-If any are to be omitted that will be indicated on the homework page.
-The only workbook exercises I will collect and grade are those for which no answers are given in the back of the workbook.
-These exercises are in a section at the end called “puntos personales.”
+The homework page will clearly specify if any exercises are to be omitted.
+The only workbook exercises I will collect and grade are from the final section at the end of each workbook chapter called “puntos personales.”
+These are relatively open-ended questions for which no answers are given in the back of the workbook.
 In order to encourage you to do the other assigned exercises, approximately 10% of each exam will come directly from those workbook exercises which are assigned but not collected.

 If you need additional time to complete the assignment, ask for an extension at least a day in advance.
 If the workbook assignment you turn in is incomplete and therefore receives a low grade you may not do the missing sections and turn them in later for credit.
 If you do not follow the directions for doing the workbook I may either give you a low grade, or ask you to re-do the workbook or parts of it, as I see fit.
 If you are absent from class on the day a workbook is due it will be accepted with no penalty upon your return to class.